dominictarr/scuttlebutt/README.markdown

 ## Usage

+Scuttlebutt is intended to be subclassed into a variety of data-models.

-Users may implement a subclass of thier own data model. two implementations are provided [scuttlebutt/model](#scuttlebuttmodel) and [scuttlebutt/events](#scuttlebuttevents)
+Two implementations are provided as examples [scuttlebutt/model](#scuttlebuttmodel) and [scuttlebutt/events](#scuttlebuttevents)

 subclasses: